ckb-ecofund/offckb/templates/remix-vite-template/README.md

 ## Smart contract development

-By default, this template comes with a single simple smart contract `always-success`: `contracts/always-success/src/main.rs`.
+By default, this template comes with a single simple smart contract `hello-world`: `contracts/hello-world/src/main.rs`.

 The smart contract is written in Rust lang.
 In order to develop, the following dependencies are required: